Simon-Brandt/ShellArgparser/docs/src.md

 <!-- <section file="reference/environment_variables/introduction.md"> -->
 ### 6.5.
 Environment variables

-The argparser defines a large set of environment variables, each following the naming pattern `"ARGPARSER_*"`.
+The Argparser defines a large set of environment variables, each following the naming pattern `"ARGPARSER_*"`.
 They are used to control the behavior of the argument parsing, help and usage message generation, and much more.
-Note that, if for some reason your script or environment is using a variable with the same name as one of the argparser variables, the argparser might not work as expected.
-If you want to be 100&#8239;% safe, you can unset any variable following the given pattern prior setting any desired argparser variables and sourcing the argparser&mdash;with the caveat that in turn the program that set the variable might not work, anymore.
+Note that, if for some reason your script or environment is using a variable with the same name as one of the Argparser variables, the Argparser might not work as expected.
+If you want to be 100&#8239;% safe, you can unset any variable following the given pattern prior setting any desired Argparser variables and sourcing the Argparser&mdash;with the caveat that in turn the program that set the variable might not work, anymore.
 <!-- </section> -->

 <!-- <section file="reference/environment_variables/toc.md"> -->